SAP/luigi/docs/authorization-configuration.md

 <!-- accordion:start -->
 ### How do I configure authorization in Luigi?

-Luigi authorization can be configured the `auth:` section of your Luigi configuration file.
-To see how authorization works, you can also go to the [Luigi Fiddle](https://fiddle.luigi-project.io) site and configure a sample application.
+You can configure Luigi authorization using the `auth:` section of your Luigi configuration file.
+To see how authorization works, go to the [Luigi Fiddle](https://fiddle.luigi-project.io) site and configure a sample application.

 This is an example of a simplified authorization structure: